mail us | mail this page

 -d level enable debugging messages as defined by the specified level.

--F confdir specify a config directory (for use with cn=config).
-If both -f and -F are specified, the config file (slapd.conf) will be read and converted to config directory format and written to the specified directory.
-If neither option is specified, an attempt to read the default config directory (slapd.d) will be made before trying to use the default config file.
-If a valid config directory exists then the default config file is ignored.
-If dryrun mode (-u) is also specified, no conversion will occur.
+-F confdir Defines the configuration directory for use with cn=config.
+If both -f and -F are specified, the config file (defined by -f) will be read and converted to cn=config directory format and written to the directory specified by the -F argument.
+If neither the -f nor -F option is specified, OpenLDAP will first attempt to read the default configuration directory ([fc] /etc/opendlap/slapd.d, [bsd] /usr/local/etc/openldap/slapd.d) and if this does not exist will revert to use the default config file (slapd.conf).
+If a valid config directory exists then the config file is ignored.
+If dryrun mode (-u dryrun) is supported and specified (by most utilities but not by slapd), no conversion will occur.

 -g disable subordinate gluing.
 Only the specified database will be processed, and not its glued subordinates (if any).